scrim-network/Ruckertetal_DAIS_2016/Ruckert_2017_DAIS_Code/README.txt

 |(NOTE: The MCMC analysis was run line by line rather than sourcing the script,
 | therefore the estimates may vary by an extremely small amount because MCMC is a random number generator.
 | THIS DOES NOT IMPACT THE OVERALL RESULTS AND CONCLUSIONS, especially since MCMC chains converge.
-| The saved workspace used in the paper analysis can be downloaded at this location [link coming soon].)
+| The saved workspace used in the paper analysis can be downloaded at this location: https://download.scrim.psu.edu/Ruckert_etal_DAIS/.)
 |
 |  1.
 Open R
 |  2.
 Run DAIScali_hetero_model_iid_mcmc_R_C.R